kotoMJ/kotox-android/README.md

 ## Module structure

-**mobile** - aggregates application modules
+**MOBILE** - aggregates application modules

-**feature** - aggregates feature modules where feature means user related feature (such as screen or multiple screens)
+**FEATURE** - aggregates feature modules where feature means user related feature (such as screen or multiple screens)

-**common** - aggregates common modules where common module means module reusable across feature or mobile modules.
+**COMMON** - aggregates common modules where common module means module reusable across feature or mobile modules.
 Common module can depends on other common module but there is a hierarchy though.